Without a doubt try Portage Bay Café. Offering a range of many healthy options there is also an amazing waffle bar and six varieties of eggs benedict.

 In the nicer months, grab some beverages, pack a lunch and rent an electric boat to putt around on Lake Union.

 Taking a stroll or a run around Green Lake.
 Roughly 2.8 miles.
-Loads of restaurants and bars surround the lake and it’s ALWAYS buzzing with people of all ages.
+Loads of restaurants and bars surround the lake that is ALWAYS buzzing with people of all ages.